voxeltheater/handbook/readme.md

 `[ToDo: map of street parking]`

-There is LIMITED parking for approximately 4 vehicles directly behind 2443 Maryland Avenue, which is the building directly across from the theater’s stage door.
+There is LIMITED parking for 4 vehicles in marked spaces near the stage door.
 PLEASE DO NOT PARK behind any other building on Maryland Avenue; all other parking areas along the alley are reserved for the people who rent and own those row houses.
 Please be a good neighbor while you are here, and respect other people’s space.

 `[ToDo: photo of parking lot]`